What to learn how to start investing for beginners? Here’s my tips on where to start investing, even if you have little money.

 - Betterment – Betterment offers an affordable way to invest your money.
 They have over 400,000 customers and over $14 billion has been invested through their service.
 With Betterment, you can invest with as little money as you want each month, which is great for a new investor!

 - Vanguard – I absolutely love Vanguard, and I recommend that you check them out.
+This is a great way to introduce both new and old investors to the stock market.

 Also, if your employer has a retirement plan, then you will definitely want to look into that as well.
 If your company offers a retirement plan match, then this is where you will want to start as their retirement match is pretty much free money!